Armanj88/PythonVoiceAssistant_Jarvis/README.md

 This is my last project I worked on it.
 It's the iron man jarvis.
 It can help on some calculations or save time.
 Or help you to do some works with your voice

 # Usage
 - First of all download all of the files I put on the top of this page.
-You can click on Code > Download zip or you can use this command and paste it in command prompt:
+You can click on Code > Download zip or you can use this command and paste it in command prompt:\n
 ``` git clone https://github.com/Armanj88/PythonVoiceAssistant_Jarvis ```
 - Then run ```config.py``` file and put your name and username in that.
 - Finally always when you want to run jarvis, only run jarvis.py